huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

 Order by
     Driver, Session
 ```
-To visualize the trend in each driver's speed, we'll use a line chart:
+To visualize the trend in each driver's speed, I'll use a line chart:
 <LineChart data={avg_speed} x=Session y=avg_speed series=Driver/>
 The chart clearly depicts Hamilton's upward trend from Practice 1 to the Race, with minor declines from Practice 2 to Qualifying.
 Conversely, Russell shows a downward trend from Practice 1 to the Race, with no observable uptrend.

 Conclusion:
 - Hamilton demonstrates the most significant improvement during the race in terms of speed.

-To provide a clearer comparison, let's analyze the difference in average speed for each driver between 'Practice_1' and 'Race'.
+To provide a clearer comparison, let's analyze the difference in average speed for each driver betIen 'Practice_1' and 'Race'.
 This data highlights the variance in average speed from Free Practice 1 to the race for each driver, with the driver exhibiting the highest positive difference considered the one who improved the most:
 ```sql fp1_avg_speed
 SELECT
     fa.Driver,